Qur'an Gate: History

-The Gate was first built during the reign of 'Adud ad-Dawla.
-By the time of the Zand dynasty, it had sustained a lot of damage, so it was restored and a small room on top was added, in which were kept hand-written Qur’āns by Sultan Ibrahim Bin Shahrukh Gurekani.
+The Gate was first built during the reign of 'Adud al-Dawla in the 10th century.
+By the Zand era in the 18th century, it had sustained a lot of damages and was therefore restored.
+Moreover, a small room was added on top where hand-written Qur’āns by Ibrahim Sultan were kept.
 The two Qur’āns are known as Hifdah-Man.